jincao2013/paperspider-manyusers/README.md

 ## Usage

 To get start:
+1. copy `paperspider-db` to `/opt`
-1. set path of database in config.json
+2. set path of database in config.json
-2. set path of log in config.json
+3. set path of log in config.json
-3. set user preferences in config.json
+4. set user preferences in config.json
-4. python3 server.py <path_of_config.json>
+5. python3 server.py <path_of_config.json>

 This will link to a existed database or creating a new one.